 Communist "study sessions" are mandatory for all adults.
 Hundreds of thousands are sent to reeducation camps.
 Hundreds of thousands more are forced to relocate from urban areas to rural settlements.
 Those suspected of "counter-revolutionary" activities are sent to reform camps or forced labour camps.
 Around 65,000 South Vietnamese are executed.
 Over 100,000 die in the camps.

 Between 500,000 and one million South Vietnamese flee their homeland by whatever means possible, usually by sea.
-Around 200,000 of these 'Boat People' perish on their voyage.
+Around 200,000 of the South Vietnamese "Boat People" perish on their voyage.

-The US refuses to recognise the new republic, severs diplomatic relations with Vietnam and imposes are trade embargo.
+The US refuses to recognise the new republic, severs diplomatic relations with Vietnam and imposes a trade embargo.

 Vietnam's long road to independence and unification came at a terrible human cost.
 Around 400,000 killed in the First Indochina War.
 About three million killed in the Second Indochina War.
 Tens of thousands of atrocities committed on both sides, including executions and assassinations.